-More years ago than I care to calculate, way back when I was 8 or so, back in the B.C. era (before computers), I wanted a special toy for Christmas.
-Wanted is too weak.
+More years ago than I care to calculate, way back in the B.C. era (before computers), I wanted a special toy for Christmas.
+No, “wanted” is too weak.
 I craved.
 I coveted.
-I had to have a Johnny 7 gun.
+I had to have a Johnny Seven O.M.A. gun.

 Yet, on Christmas morning, I got what I wanted!
-A real toy Johnny 7, right there in my living room!
+A real toy Johnny 7, right there in our little living room!
 Just what I wanted!

 I learned from the 7 experience.
 I discovered that toys of this world are really not worth very much.
 They are feeble and fleeting.
 I also discovered that, without doubt, I was loved.
 Nothing else could explain why the hard-labor children of sharecroppers would spend scarce cash on a silly toy they knew I would soon discard.